Guide to CCTV Cameras

 Most CCTV cameras use one of two types of sensor – CMOS or CCD.

 CMOS sensors are a cheaper sensor.
 Although very common, but do not give a very clear image unless the camera has additional processing to enhance the image.
 The big benefit of CMOS is the cheaper cost.

-Typically, cameras are available with either 1/4” or 1/3” CCD or CMOS sensors.
-This is the physical size of the sensor.
+Typically, cameras are available with either 1/4”, 1/3” and 1/2" sensors.
 The size of the sensor determines the cameras sensitivity to light.
 Smaller sensors are also more prone to “noise”.
-It is therefore advisable to use a camera with the larger 1/3” sensor, especially if buying a cheaper product which may have a poorer quality DSP.
+It is therefore advisable to use a camera with a larger sensor, especially if buying a cheaper product which may have a poorer quality DSP.

 DSP or “Chipset”

 If the sensor is the heart of the camera, then the DSP or “chipset” is the brain.
 This component is responsible for enabling the cameras to operate in varying light levels, including low light levels and conditions.
 It is therefore correct to say that the better quality of the chipset, the better the cameras ability to operate in various conditions.

 However, you should also be aware that many cheaper cameras, particularly those offered on websites such as Ebay use “non-genuine” components such as chipsets and sensors.
 They remove the original details and replace them with names such as Sony or Panasonic.